Whether you’re a new or experienced landlord, you’ll already know that owning a rental property can be a mixed blessing.

 Plan any maintenance, repairs or renovations well ahead.
 This will help you get the rental price your property deserves!

 If you’re unsure what needs doing, consult your property manager.
-They have the experience to help you plan a winning strategy and be aware of past tenants’ feedback and current prospects’ needs.
+They have the experience to help you plan a winning rental management strategy and be aware of past tenants’ feedback and current prospects’ needs.

 Late rent payments